auth0-samples/auth0-flutter-samples/sample/README.md

 ### iOS

-You need to register your bundle identifier as a custom URL scheme so the callback and logout URLs can reach your app.

-In Xcode, go to the **Info** tab of your app target settings.
-In the **URL Types** section, click the **＋** button to add a new entry.
-There, enter `auth0` into the **Identifier** field and `$(PRODUCT_BUNDLE_IDENTIFIER)` into the **URL Schemes** field.

-> ⚠️ In the sample project, the above configuration is already present and you shouldn't need to do any specific configuration for iOS.
+The sample has already configured the required **Url Types**  to ensure the callback and logout URLs can reach the application, so there is nothing to configure in order to run the sample on iOS.

 ## Issue Reporting